 Source: Millet Fritters

 Need an easy appetizer or quick lunch?
 Lisa Dobler‘s Millet Fritters will hit the spot!
-All you do is cook the millet, season according to your taste, and then fry until they’re crispy and crunchy.
+All you do is cook the millet, season it according to your taste, and then fry it until they’re crispy and crunchy.
 They can be served as a side, on a salad, or even in a sandwich or a wrap.

 14. Squash and Asparagus Autumn Rolls With Maple Peanut Sauce